 });

-Both of these 2 angular samples rely on Angular's binding mechanism to keep the views up to date.
-If you are not using a framework that supports this kind of binding, you will need to hook into some of these store methods.
-You could publish an event that your view code could consume and subsequently redraw the view / append the new data.
+Both of these two Angular samples rely on Angular's binding mechanism to keep the views up to date.
+If you’re not using a framework that supports this kind of binding, you must hook into some of these store methods.
+You could publish an event that your view code could consume and subsequently redraw the view or append the new data.

 Asynchronous methods

 All of the store interface methods are asynchronous and return promises.
-The reason being that all of the native persistence interfaces supported by the browser are asynchronous.
+This is because all of the native persistence interfaces supported by the browser are asynchronous.

-Please note that if you implement your own interface, you run the risk of breaking the sdk if your code throws an exception or fails to resolve a promise.
+If you implement your own interface, you run the risk of breaking the SDK if your code throws an exception or fails to resolve a promise.

 Reference implementations